top of page

 What is the age and condition of the hive hardware and how has the hardware been treated?

-In the next Buyer Beware article, I will share some further information on the relevance of these questions.
-I will also share some experiences of newbees that sought assistance only after having already purchased their hives and some of the challenges they have been faced with.
+In the next Buyer Beware article I will share some experiences of newbees that sought assistance only after having already purchased their hives and some of the challenges they faced.

 Helen Humphreys Passionate Beekeeper Trainer | Mentor | Producer